Airtable pricing: The hidden costs and how Baserow compares

 • Half the price of Airtable.

-• A powerful open-source, no-code database.
+• A powerful open-source, no-code database and application builder.

 • Hosted and self-hosted versions.